Re-Volt-America/RVA/docs/CONTRIBUTING.md

 This project utilises the [RuboCop](https://docs.rubocop.org/rubocop/1.55/index.html) gem to apply an standard format to the codebase.
 All exceptions and directives to these standards are listed in the `.rubocop.yml` file.

-The RuboCop gem is installed alongside the rest of the project's gems, therefore once you run `bundler install` to download and install dependencies you will the RuboCop dependency too.
+The RuboCop gem is installed alongside the rest of the project's gems.
+Therefore, once you run `bundler install` to download and install the project's dependencies, you will pull the RuboCop dependency too.
 Once installed, you may inspect and auto-correct the code using the following commands, respectively:
 ```bash
 rubocop                           # Inspect
 rubocop -A                        # Autocorrect